ChrisGreene-Chuboe/stk-app-sql/readme.md

 Notice in the below nushell table, nushell is not recognizing the created column as a date or record_json as datatype json.

-This is coming from ./modules/psql/mod.nu
+`event list` is coming from ./modules/stk_event/mod.nu `psql` call is coming from ./modules/psql/mod.nu

 ~/code/stk-app-sql-claude/stk-app-sql/test> event list
 ╭───┬──────────────────────────────────────┬──────┬────────────────────────────────────────┬───────────────────────────────╮